aesas/games-djs/README.md

 # games-djs
-New NPM for discord.js, only games here (In Spanish)
+New NPM for discord.js, only games here